 Navigate between the slides to view the comparison.

-A reproduction of this valuable record is available as beautiful quality Giclée prints in a presentation folder with lyrics and which can be framed into handsome matted and framed displays.
+A reproduction of this valuable record is available as beautiful quality Giclée prints in a presentation folder with lyrics or matted ready for framing.